spectrocloud/tutorials/docs/docker.md

 ## Docker

-To download the image issue the following commnad.
+To download the image, issue the following command.
 Change the version tag as needed.

 ```shell
 docker pull ghcr.io/spectrocloud/tutorials:1.0.12